napari/napari/docs/source/events/perfmon.rst

     NAPARI_PERFMON=/tmp/perfmon.json python examples/add_labels.py

-Use the paint tool to draw on the labels layer.
-Notice in the **performance** widget it says some events took over 100ms.
-It says both events took over 100ms, but really one probably called the other one, the call hierarchy is not shown:
+Use the paint tool and single-click once or twice on the labels layer.
+Look at the **performance** widget, it should show that some events took over 100ms.
+The **performance** widget is just to give you a quick idea of what is running slow:

 .. image:: https://user-images.githubusercontent.com/4163446/94198620-898c4c00-fe85-11ea-8769-83f52c0a1aad.png

+The trace file will give you much more information than the **performance** widget.
 Exit napari using the **Quit** command so that it writes the trace file on exit.

 View Trace in Chrome
 ~~~~~~~~~~~~~~~~~~~~

 Run Chrome and go to the URL `chrome://tracing`.
 Drag and drop
-`/temp/latest.json` into the Chrome window.
-You can navigate multiple ways,
+`/temp/latest.json` into the Chrome window, or use the **Load** button to
+load the JSON file.
+You will usually need to pan and zoom the trace to
+explore it, to figure out what is going on.

+You can navigate with the mouse, but using the keyboard might be easier.
-but one easy way is use the `AD` keys to move left and right, and use `WS`
+Press the `AD` keys to move left and right, and press the `WS` keys to zoom
-keys to zoom in or out.
-Locate one of the slow `MouseMove` events and click
+in or out.
+Both the `MouseButtonPress` and `MouseMove` events are slow.
+In
-on it.
-In the lower pane the `Wall Duration` field says it took over 100ms:
+the lower pane the `Wall Duration` field says it took over 100ms:

 .. image:: https://user-images.githubusercontent.com/4163446/94200256-1fc17180-fe88-11ea-9935-bef4f818407d.png

+So we've found an event that's slow.
+But what about `MouseButtonPress` or `MouseMove`
+is running slow?

 Add Paint Method
 ~~~~~~~~~~~~~~~~

-The `MouseMove` event was slow, but why was it slow?
 Add :meth:`Labels.paint<napari.layer.labels.Label.paint>` to the trace.
-Create a new list of callables called `labels` which will trace the paint method:
+Create a new list of callables called `labels` which will trace the paint
+method:

 .. code-block:: json